Towards a theory of model distillation: Statistical theory: bounds on sample complexity

 Finally, given $0 < \epsilon, 0 < \delta$ consider the distillation algorithm $\Adst$ that outputs $g_{\emptyset,\emptyset,\{j\}}$ by picking $j$ uniformly at random from the interval $\{1,\ldots,\ceil{1/(\epsilon \delta)}\}$.
 For any distribution $\cD$ over the inputs, we have $\E_j[\mathrm{error}_{\cD}(g_{\emptyset,\emptyset,\{j\}})] = \E_j[\P_{x \sim \cD}[x = (3,j)]] \leq \epsilon\delta$.
 So, by a Markov bound, $\P_j[\mathrm{error}_{\cD}(g_{\emptyset,\emptyset,\{j\}}) \geq \epsilon] \leq \delta$.
 Thus, this algorithm $(\epsilon,\delta)$-distills $\cF$ into $\cG$ in 0 samples. \end{proof}

-To summarize, we have shown that, for statistical purposes, distillation reduces to considering the Pareto frontier and also to the case $\cF = \{\mathrm{zero}\}$ and $\cY = \{0,1\}$.
+To summarize, we have shown that, for statistical purposes, distillation reduces to considering the Pareto-dominating subsets of $\cG$ and also to the case $\cF = \{\mathrm{zero}\}$ and $\cY = \{0,1\}$.
 We have also shown sample complexity upper bounds for agnostic distillation in terms of a new combinatorial quantity $\VCpar$.
 However, we have also shown that $\VCpar$ fails to characterize the sample complexity of distillation.
-Thus, we leave problems~\ref{prob:distill-sample} and \ref{prob:agnostic-distill-sample} on fully characterizing the sample complexity of distillation open for future work.